Assyro AI

 Structured Product Labeling (SPL) is the FDA-mandated XML format required for all prescription drug labeling submissions.
 It's an HL7-based electronic standard that encodes both the content and structure of drug labels in machine-readable format, which FDA uses to populate drug databases like DailyMed and the NDC Directory.
 SPL replaced paper-based labeling in 2005 and remains mandatory for all electronic drug registrations, listing submissions, and labeling updates.

-The complexity of SPL XML structure, combined with strict FDA validation requirements, makes manual SPL creation time-consuming and error-prone.
-Many regulatory teams spend 20-40 hours per label just formatting XML and validating against FDA schemas.
+• The complexity of SPL XML structure, combined with strict FDA validation requirements, makes manual SPL creation time-consuming and error-prone.
+Teams that build or revise SPL files manually should expect careful technical review and validation before submission.

 • What SPL format is and why FDA requires it for all drug labeling